allthriveai/pitchscoop/README.md

 - **☁️ Cloud-Native**: Containerized with Redis, MinIO, and vector storage
 - **🚀 Production-Ready**: Health checks, monitoring, and comprehensive testing

+> **📱 Frontend**: The web UI is maintained in a [separate repository](https://github.com/yourusername/pitchscoop-frontend).
+This backend repo focuses on the MCP-first API platform that serves both AI assistants and traditional web interfaces.

 ## 🔗 MCP Architecture Overview

 PitchScoop is built **MCP-first**, meaning every business function is exposed as a standardized Model Context Protocol tool.
 This enables AI assistants (Claude, GPT, etc.) to seamlessly interact with the platform through a unified interface.